-Strategic Initiative Strategy Milestone efforts the College has improved the chances for a student to graduate.
-But these efforts have been school dependent and there is no process in place to effect the sharing of learnings.
-New ways to offer applied learning with work/industry Apprenticeship (in numbers) and contract training (in dollars) have been growing faster than regular programs.
-It is a sign of demand for training in the workplace today.
-The demand for workers exceeds supply and will get worse as baby boomers retire.
-There is a strong likelihood that the demand for training in the workplace of tomorrow is shifting.
-This will put more pressure on high school students to go directly into the workplace and make it harder for them to leave.
-At the same time while RRC has accommodated the demand, it has done so in a stop-and-start manner.
-This makes serving the workplace population more challenging and costly than it would first appear.
-Employers may also be short changing themselves.
-In the short run hiring students out of high school solves an immediate problem; but research shows that for employers the path to innovation requires a workforce with broader and deeper educational background.
-Red River College demonstrates strong connections to industry in a number of ways.
+Strategic Initiative Strategy Milestone Red River College demonstrates strong connections to industry in a number of ways.
 Our curriculum development process is driven by industry need, our graduates are job-ready, our part-time students upgrade their skills while contributing in their workplaces, our apprentices contribute to the economy while learning new skills, and our contract training helps organizations become more productive.
 The challenge is to build a better way to serve education in the workplace, to respond to the immediate while contributing to on-going education.
 In order to accommodate industry, the College must develop a method that is responsive both in speed of development, scheduling, and flexible.
 For students, the programming needs to be integrative, so that training can act as a ladder to other programs.
 The worker can be trained for today and educated for tomorrow.
-RRC will review and develop a comprehensive program for serving the needs for education for those at work.
-This review will focus on identifying the permutations of relationship, location, and timing, which might be more successful for more employers and ultimately for students.
-The review will consider all schools.
-It is envisioned that the resulting design will meet the immediate and future needs of the work world while doing so in a more efficient manner.
-The College adopts the plan

-Strategic Initiative Strategy Milestone Advance Aboriginal Education One of the goals in the Academic Plan is Aboriginal outreach.
+Advance Aboriginal Education One of the goals in the Academic Plan is Aboriginal outreach.
 The School of Indigenous Education is very successful in addressing the needs of Aboriginal students across the College.
 However, at virtually every Strategic Planning Workshop, participants expressed a desire/recognition that more needs to be done to attract and help Aboriginal students succeed.
 Red River College will ensure its programs and services are designed to attract Aboriginal learners and assist them in their success.
 The College will develop a comprehensive plan to provide guidance on how to increase participation and success of Aboriginal students across programs.
 The plan will take into account the marketing/communications, as well as organization requirements.
 The College prepares a plan for review as part of next year's Strategic Plan.